wikimatze/vimfiles/README.md

     - `:diffupdate` ... clean up the views when having a file with many conflicts
     - `dp` ... if you are not in the working copy, you can use this command to put in the changes
     - when done with merging, run `:Gwrite` and `:only!` on the working copy to close all the other windows
-- `:Gread` ... makes a git checkout and update vim's buffer to the content of HEAD
 - `:Gblame` ... git blame
   - `o` ... to open a split showing the commit currently selected in the blame pane.
 - `:Git` ... perform every other normal git command in the terminal